haouanisoufiane/haouanisoufiane/README.md

 ### &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; - WELCOME TO MY GITHUB PROFILE -

 ## About Me
-Hello, I'm Haouani Soufiane, a 24 yo self-taught developer.</br>
+Hello, I'm Haouani Soufiane,  a 24 yo developer with an Associate's Degree in IT Development.</br>
 I used to dabble with C# in the .NET ecosystem. </br>
 Now I'm into Front-End development using HTML, CSS, JavaScript and ReactJS, I'm currently looking for opportunities to grow and build a strong knowledge in Front-End dev.